compbiocore/Workflows_on_OSCAR/README.md

 ### Important Nextflow commands

 - `nextflow_start` makes it so you're able to run Nextflow commands
-   - **NOTE:** The above command enters you into an environment where you can run Nextflow commands.
-You can use the `nextflow_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `nextflow run` commands you use in the script.
+   - **Note:** The above command enters you into an environment where you can run Nextflow commands.
+You can use the nextflow_start command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any nextflow commands you use in the script.
 - `quit_workflow` exits you out of the Nextflow working session you entered into.
-If you run this, you will be taken out of your session and unable to run any Nextflow commands until you run `nextflow_start` again.
+If you run this, you will be taken out of your session and unable to run any Nextflow commands until you run nextflow_start again.
 Note that you do not need to put this command in your sbatch scripts.
 - `nextflow_remove` uninstalls (deletes) Nextflow and all its commands (i.e., `nextflow_start`, `nextflow run`, `nextflow_remove`)

 # Snakemake